Definition of Reckless Driving

 Penalties for Reckless Driving

-The penalties for reckless driving in Florida increase substantially where there is property damage or bodily injury.
-If the incident causes property damage or non-serious injury, the offense is defined as a first degree misdemeanor, with penalties of up to one year in jail or 12 months probation, and a $1,000 fine.
+Reckless driving penalties increase substantially where there is property damage or bodily injury.
+If the incident causes property damage or non-serious injury, the offense is defined as a first degree misdemeanor, with penalties of up to 1 year in jail or 12 months of probation, and a $1,000 fine.

 Defenses to Reckless Driving